-As we head towards the biggest edition in the history of Labelexpo Americas, Mike Fairley previews the show as it was 20 years ago.
+As we head towards the biggest edition in the history of Labelexpo Americas, Mike Fairley previewed the show as it was 20 years ago in this article from 1998

 Two years ago* someone described that year’s Labelexpo USA and related conference as ‘The world’s largest and most exciting event the label industry has ever seen.’
 Labelexpo USA 98** is sure to meet this high standard and justify its billing as North America’s premier narrow-web event with yet more innovations and all-round dynamism.